kahnvex/endpoints/README.md

 myEndpoint.get()
-  .send()          // Returns an Q Promise (Promises/A+) .invoke('text')  // You may invode any method a RequestAdapter implements .done(console.log);
+  .send()          // Returns an Q Promise (Promises/A+) .invoke('text')  // You may invoke any method a RequestAdapter implements .done(console.log);
 ```